Shubham-58/Car-Dekho-Listing/README.md

 Would recommend opening the file using Power Bi app for Mobile Layout on Page 2 of the report and watching interactive filters and tooltip do their magic :)

+PDF Version may lead to loss of visuals during exporting

 Attaching PDF version JIC